 When living with a brain tumour, you may often find yourself consumed by lots of different thoughts and priorities, leaving you overwhelmed.
+Mindfulness for brain tumours can help you feel less overwhelmed.
 Allocating time in your day to being mindful can give you the opportunity to create space between you, your thoughts and your reactions.

 Mindfulness is about taking time to focus on one particular task or activity, feeling relaxed yet awake and aware, and being completely present in the moment.
 When practiced regularly, mindfulness can help to reduce stress and anxiety, which can help your emotional wellbeing and aid sleep.
 This How How explores ways that you can practice mindfulness when living with a brain tumour.

 Putting your day to bed

 There is a transition point in every day when the day’s activities end and the evening begins.
 Use this time to think about the day that has just passed.
 Find a quiet space to reflect.
 In a notebook, take fifteen minutes to reflect on the following:

 It doesn’t matter how small, note this down.
 Be kind to yourself and champion yourself.
 Who else deserves to be championed?
 Make sure you let them know.

 You might not be able to tie them all up here and now; just acknowledge that they are there.
 When might you deal with them?
 Who can help you?
 Once you have done this, put them to bed until you are ready to deal with them.